Researching Pilgrimage in Ireland

 Cultural geography is about people and place.
 It is about the rich relationships that exist between people and the land.
 Geographers investigate how people, through their actions and ideas, shape the world around them and how environments influence and define people.
 I will examine different pilgrimage sites by looking at the movements of people.
 In the performing of devotional practices, it can be seen that people are ‘making’ holy places and that the locations are, also, defining people as pilgrims.

-The research focuses principally, but not exclusively, on several holy wells in the Cork-Kerry area and a case study of Croagh Patrick, Co.
-Mayo.
+The research focuses principally, but not exclusively, on several holy wells in the Cork-Kerry area, Croagh Patrick, Co.
+Mayo and Lough Derg, Co.
+Donegal.
 Ireland has over 3,000 holy wells, many of which act as sites of local devotion and pilgrimage.
 These places are usually associated with a Pattern Day.
-Croagh Patrick is among the most well-known pilgrimage sites in Ireland.
+Croagh Patrick and Lough Derg are among the most well-known pilgrimage sites in Ireland.
 These places are associated with their contemporary Catholic identity, but many of them have ancient, pre-Chrisitian origins.
 I am also interested in all pilgrimage practices and places throughout Ireland as well, as knowledge of these will be important to my research.

 The more academic version: